Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 print()
 ```

-**IMPORTANT:** Do not search on the Internet or look in the textbook our the
+**IMPORTANT:** Do not search on the Internet or look in the textbook or the
 course web site for a description of this source code segment.
 Your answers to
 these questions should feature your own words and your own understanding of the
 provided segment of Python source code.